 1.)
 Rhodes State Office Tower

 Height: 629 feet # of Floors: 41 Year Built: 1973 Building Cost: $66,000,000 in 1973 Fun Fact: The Rhodes State Office Tower is not only the tallest building in Columbus, but the 5th tallest building in the state.
-The 41st floor is also home to a Peregrine falcon family, which you can keep an eye on through the Ohio Department of Natural Resources Falcon Cam.
+The 41st floor used to be home to a Peregrine falcon family who even had their own webcam.

 Every morning we compile the best of Columbus news & events and deliver it in a quick 5 minute read that sets you up with everything you need to be a well informed Columbusian.
 Columbusite.
 Cbussian?
 Whatever, give it a try, you'll love it.